 We would like to acknowledge the stress of the situation you as a URM are going through.
 We understand many of you have been robbed of the summer research experience that you would have normally received.
 The NSURP project hopes to connect as many URM students as possible with microbiology and computational immunology-related summer research opportunities that happen online/remotely, with an accompanying seminar series and professional development webinars.

 We are ready for the next class.
 Apply here.
-Applications due May 14th 2021
+Applications due May 14th 2021.

 - If you haven’t already learned about ABRCMS – the Annual Biomedical Research Conference for Minority Students – check it out now!
 This year’s event is happening in November, with an online e-posters session in December (for free!), and you have until early September to submit an abstract!